divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 on the session MUST be used as the ``timeoutMS`` value for the operation.
 Drivers MUST raise a validation error if an explicit session with a timeout is used and the ``timeoutMS`` option is set at the operation level.

+See `Option validation does not occur at the database or collection levels`__ and `Option validation does not occur at the database or collection levels`__.

 Errors
 ~~~~~~